 Due to the nature of the information that local authorities hold, it may not be possible to remove data when a person invokes their right to be forgotten under the GDPR.
 For these type of cases, where data must be kept for legal reasons such as financial regulatory compliance, the data subject should be removed as much as possible, perhaps through use of a pseudonym or anonymity.
 This is a complex and specialised area and local authorities, or more specifically their DPO, may find they need extra help here.

 Privacy by design is the main focus of this regulation.
 Organisations need to be thinking about why they are obtaining data and how they will stay GDPR compliant when introducing new processes and systems, not just existing ones.

-For more information on the Readiness Assessment please speak with one of our experienced information security specialists today by calling 0333 344 3646 or by emailing email@example.com.
+For more information on the GDPR Assessment please speak with one of our experienced Certification Development Consultant today by calling 0333 344 3646 or by emailing firstname.lastname@example.org.